Shifty Shellshock

-Seth Brooks Binzer (born August 23, 1974), better known by his stage name Shifty Shellshock, is an American musician, best known for being a co-founder and front man of the rap rock band Crazy Town, known for their hit song "Butterfly".
-He has also had a solo music career and appeared in the reality television series Celebrity Rehab 1 and 2 and Sober House 1 and 2.
+Seth Brooks Binzer (August 23, 1974 – June 24, 2024), better known by his stage name Shifty Shellshock, was an American rapper and singer-songwriter who cofounded the rap rock band Crazy Town, known for their hit song "Butterfly".
+He later had a solo career.
+Binzer struggled with addiction throughout his career and appeared on the reality television series Celebrity Rehab and Sober House.

 Music career

 Crazy Town

-Binzer met fellow Crazy Town front-man, Bret Mazur, in 1992; they started collaborating under the name The Brimstone Sluggers.
+Binzer met fellow Crazy Town frontman Bret Mazur in 1992; they started collaborating under the name The Brimstone Sluggers.
 By early 1999, they formed the group Crazy Town.
-In 2000 Crazy Town was signed to tour with Ozzfest; however, they were forced to withdraw after only two weeks when Binzer was arrested after he threw a chair through a window while he was drunk.
+In 2000, Crazy Town was signed to tour with Ozzfest.
+They were kicked out after two weeks when Binzer was arrested for throwing a chair through a window while drunk.

-The band's single, Butterfly, was a global hit.
+The band's single, "Butterfly", was a global hit.
 It peaked at the top of the Billboard Hot 100 and in several other countries including Austria, Denmark, and Norway.
 The success of the single prompted sales of their debut album, The Gift of Game, to exceed 1.5 million.

 Their 2002 follow-up album, Darkhorse, was a commercial failure by comparison, and the band broke up shortly after its release.

 Crazy Town announced they had reformed in 2007, and performed live for the first time in five years in August 2009.
 They released their third album, The Brimstone Sluggers, in 2015.

-Solo career
+Solo career and the Big Shots

 During Crazy Town's hiatus, Binzer collaborated with British producer and musician Paul Oakenfold, contributing vocals to Oakenfold's hit single "Starry Eyed Surprise".
-The track was for Oakenfold first solo studio album Bunkka.
-In an interview with Rolling Stone magazine in the US, Binzer said that the track known as "Starry Eyed Surprise" was created after the pair met at a Crazy Town show.
+The track was for Oakenfold's first solo studio album Bunkka.
+In an interview with Rolling Stone magazine in the US, Binzer said that the track was created after the pair met at a Crazy Town show.

-The song peaked at number 41 on the Billboard Hot 100 and number six on the UK Singles Chart in Oakenfold's native United Kingdom.
-In the latter country, it became Binzer's first top ten song as a solo artist.
+The song peaked at number 41 on the Billboard Hot 100 and number six on the UK Singles Chart.

-Binzer released his own first solo album, Happy Love Sick in 2004.
-He released two singles from the album: "Slide Along Side" a pan-European hit for Shifty that peaked at number 29 on the UK Singles Chart with moderate chart success in Italy, France, Germany, Sweden and Switzerland.
-His follow-up single, "Turning Me On", did not chart.
+Binzer released his only solo album, Happy Love Sick, in 2004.
+The first single from the album, "Slide Along Side", charted in several European countries, including number 29 on the UK Singles Chart, and number 11 in Italy.

-In 2009, Binzer founded Platinum Status Records, though the label did not release material from any other artists.

-Shifty and the Big Shots

-In 2010, Binzer fronted the group, Shifty and The Big Shots.
-They released their first single, "Save Me", on July 6, 2010, and followed it up with the single "City of Angels".
+In July 2010, Binzer's new group, Shifty and the Big Shots, released their first single, "Save Me".